It occurs when the blood vessels in the retina do not develop normally in babies who are born prematurely.

 Retinopathy of prematurity (ROP) can cause severe vision loss if it is not diagnosed and treated early.
 A premature baby is born before the due date.

-The retina is located at the back of the eye and is a very complex and sensitive structure that is responsible for the initial formation of the visual image.
-The light image is transferred by the optic nerve to the brain , allowing us to see.
+The retina is located at the back of the eye and is a very complex and sensitive structure responsible for the initial formation of the visual image.
+The optic nerve transfers the light image to the brain, allowing us to see.

 If a baby is born too early, his retinal blood vessels do not develop fully and can cause problems.
-Abnormal blood vessels can grow outside of the retina and cause scar tissue to form , leading to detachment of the retina.
+Abnormal blood vessels can grow outside of the retina and cause scar tissue to form, leading to retina detachment.

 This damage is known as retinopathy of prematurity, and if not monitored or treated at the right time, it can cause vision loss.